FAMILYTRAVELSUSA

 Eating on the Road

 Who doesn't love to try new foods when they travel?
 One popular resource that my family loves to use is the book “Roadfood” by Jane & Michael Stern.
 I happen to have an edition that was published in 1992, although I believe the first edition was published long before that.
-They also have a website which has a search feature to help you locate restaurants in a particular city or based on the type of food you are looking for.
-The main reason we love Roadfood is that they recommend restaurants that serve the best regional food that a city has to offer.
+Now they have an app to locate restaurants in a particular city or based on the type of food you are looking for.
 Typically the restaurants they recommend are not too expensive, and tend to serve big portions of homemade, local food (think local diners and non-chain restaurants).

 • In-N-Out Burger in California.
 Let’s just say that no visit to California is complete without a stop at this popular hamburger chain.
 Act like a local and order from the “Not-So-Secret-Menu.”